 - Co-Chair of Resource Coordinating Team (RCT)

-- Co-Lead teacher the Special Education team
+- Co-Lead teacher of the Special Education team

-- Co-Mentor for all-female club “Butterflies
+- Co-Mentor for the all-female club “Butterflies

 Ms. Stafford absolutely loves the students.
 Watching the children grow socially and academically brings her pure joy.
 You can reach Ms. Stafford at 313.494.8820 or via email at firstname.lastname@example.org.

-- serves on the Leadership team
+- Serves on the leadership team

 - Lead ESE teacher

-- Coordinator for the Resource Coordinating Team (RCT team)
+- Coordinator for the Resource Coordinating Team (RCT team

 Please contact Ms. Mitchell at 313.494.8820 or via email at email@example.com for any questions...

 Mrs. Taylor is the ASD teacher for lower elementary at Thurgood Marshall Elementary-Middle School.
 She works with an ASD assistant to complete a plethora of daily educational, social and emotional tasks throughout the school day.
 Mrs. Taylor’s main goal with her assistant is to prepare their students for life outside the classroom.
-She will learn the student's communicative style and with the help of Ms. Thompson gently introduce them to a more socially acceptable way of communication.
+She will learn the student's communicative style and, with the help of Ms. Lewis gently introduced them to a more socially acceptable way of communication.
 In her class, sign language and pictures are apart of their daily schedule, especially for non-verbal students.
 She implements a lot of modeling throughout the day to help show students the appropriate way to handle difficult situations as well as teaching socially acceptable behaviors.
-Students are involved in small steps daily educational task analysis.
+Students are involved in small steps in daily educational task analysis.
 The task analysis is often repeated until the ASD students can complete the task independently.
 Mrs. Taylor utilizes a SMART Interactive board in her classroom.
 She had noticed more student engagement and increased comprehension.
-With this technology students with limited coordination and mobility can feel successful because the board is controlled by touch.
+With this technology, students with limited coordination and mobility can feel successful because the board is controlled by touch.
 Their technology is very beneficial to her visually impaired students.
 Mrs. Taylor looks forward to the milestones being reached with this latest technology in her class.
-Please contact Mrs. Taylor by telephone at 313.494.8820 or via email at email@example.com.
+Please contact Mrs. Taylor by telephone at 313.494.8820 or via email at firstname.lastname@example.org.

 Ms. Angela Chin

-Ms. Chin is the Moderate Cognitive Impaired (Mo-CI) Teacher for Lower Elementary in our building.
+Ms. Chin is the Moderate Cognitive Impaired (MO-CI) Teacher for Lower Elementary in our building.
 She works with students to strengthen their social, educational and self-help skills.
 The focus of her classes will help students with their sensory, fine motor, gross motor and communication skills and the curriculum is designed to address each child's developmental level.
 With parent participation, Ms. Chin works towards their son/daughter's individualized goals in their IEP.
 (Individual Educational Plan) Ms. Chin recently received a grant from Donors Choose to have tablets in her classroom.